ksiva14/PG3901-Project6_FinalProject/README.md

 bandi.11@osu.edu and jenkins.1085@osu.edu are added as collaborators on our heroku app.

 ## Walkthrough of Features
-* Project is deploy on [heroku](https://project6-3901.herokuapp.com/) (Database has been seeded.
+* Project is deployed on [heroku](https://project6-3901.herokuapp.com/) (Database has been seeded.
 Refer to `Additional Information` for more details)
 * Alternatively, run `rails server` and type `localhost:3000` on a browser
+* Tested for accessibility with [WAVE](https://wave.webaim.org/)
 #### Login & Signup
 * Users can signup as a student or a professor with the links in the login page
   * Users would be asked for a name, email in standard osu format (name.#@osu.edu), and a password that is 6 characters long.
+  * Professor would only be able to add a student after then have signed up
-  * There is a link back to log in screen if users decides not to sign up
+  * A link back to log in screen if users decides not to sign up
 #### Professor
 * Logging in as a professor will greet you with the professor dashboard
   * Professors can add, edit, and delete courses.